 To start an LLC in Ohio, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Organization with the Ohio Secretary of State.
 You can file the document online, by mail or in person.
 The articles cost $99 to file.
 Once filed with the state, this document formally creates your Ohio LLC.

-According to Ohio Rev Code § 1705.06 (2019), every Ohio LLC must appoint and maintain a registered agent (also called an agent for service of process).
+According to Ohio Revised Code § 1705.06 (2019), every Ohio LLC must appoint and maintain a registered agent (also called an agent for service of process).
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.

 Once you know who your registered agent will be and what your LLC name is, you’re ready to file your Ohio Articles of Organization.
 Follow along with our filing instructions below: